folio-org/docs/content/en/docs/Acquisitions/Finance/_index.md

 #### Current expense classes

-This section contains a table of information about expenses classes assigned to the current budget, if any exist.
+This section contains a table of information about expenses classes assigned to the current budget, if applicable.

 #### Planned budget